Are decisions to substantiate impacted by caseworkers’ perceptions of domestic violence or parental substance misuse?

 States may find that it is more efficient and cost effective to develop public health models of intervention for families experiencing domestic violence or substance use to avoid formal entry into the child welfare system.
 In addition, it may be important to understand the extent to which caseworkers use other allegation types as a proxy to substantiate parental substance use or exposure to domestic violence in cases when those behaviors are not linked to the maltreatment allegation.
 In these cases, targeted training of caseworkers may be necessary.

 This summary synthesizes the findings of a single research study.
-To learn more, please review additional resources on substance use disorder and child welfare, including: What is the impact of substance abuse on child welfare? and What are some of the strategies being used to reunite families with substance use disorders?
+To learn more, please review additional resources on substance use disorder and child welfare, including: What is the impact of substance abuse on child welfare? and How can families affected by substance use disorder safely stay together?

 For additional information, see the abstract or email KMResources@casey.org.